 Now pursuing a second career as a bow maker, Max has the unique distinction of playing on a bass and bows he has made himself.
 He lives in Bedford with his love, Esther Ricketts, and their cat Finnegan.
 In his spare time, Max likes to watch TV, read, sleep, and feed Finn.

-He has been on the faculty of Dalhousie University, and has been a guest artist at the Scotia Festival of Music many times.
-Max has been a players representative on the Symphony’s Board of Directors, and was the Chairman of the Symphony Nova Scotia Players’ Association for many years.
+He has been on the faculty of Dalhousie University and has been a guest artist at the Scotia Festival of Music many times.
+Max is an Orchestra Representative on the Symphony’s Board of Directors and was the Chair of the Symphony Players’ Association for many years.

 Musician Representative on the Board.